What is retinitis pigmentosa?

 How is retinitis pigmentosa treated?

-protecting your retina by using UV sunglasses may help delay the start of symptoms.
-An
+At this time, there is no specific treatment for retinitis pigmentosa.
+However, protecting your eye’s retina by using UV sunglasses may help delay the start of symptoms.

-disease and severe vision loss.
-Talk with your eye healthcare provider for more
+A retinal prosthesis (artificial retina) has been developed for individuals with very advanced disease and severe vision loss.
+Talk with your eye healthcare provider for more information.

 Living with retinitis pigmentosa